GEO9530 – Geodesy and Photogrametry

 4 obligatory assignments are to be handed in, one of these a simple geodetic or photogrammetric survey.

-4 obligatory assignments counts appr.
-40% of final grade.
+- 4 written obligatory assignments counts for approximately 40% of the final grade.

-Oral final exam counts appr.
-60% of final grade.
+- An oral final exam counts for approximately 60% of the final grade.

 Language of examination